A new perspective on interiors of ice-rich planets: Ice-rock mixture instead of ice on top of rock

-The initial gas fraction is another uncertain parameter which varies with formation model, mass loss at disk dissipation, giant impacts, and mass loss by stellar flux.
-Nevertheless, higher or lower gas fraction doesn't change our conclusions for the ice-rock interaction and the derived interior structure.
-Increasing the gas fraction of the envelope would increase pressure and temperature in the deep interior, and thus enlarge the mass fraction of metals in which ice and rock are mixed.
-Decreasing the gas mass fraction is modeled within the different mass loss cases of Fig.~\ref{fig:PT_005} and Fig.~\ref{fig:PTM_loss}.
+(4) The initial gas fraction is another uncertain parameter that varies with formation model, mass loss at disk dissipation, giant impacts, and mass loss by stellar flux.
+Nevertheless, a higher or lower gas fraction doesn't change our conclusions for the ice-rock interaction and the derived interior structure.
+Increasing the gas fraction of the envelope would increase pressure and temperature in the deep interior, and thus enlarge the {region} in which ice and rock are {chemically} mixed (miscible).
+Decreasing the gas mass fraction is modeled within the different mass loss cases shown in Fig.~\ref{fig:PT_005} and Fig.~\ref{fig:PTM_loss}.\\